For a better browsing experience and to benefit from all the features of credit-agricole.com, we advise you to use the Edge browser.

 The "Cercle Potentielles", which brings together Crédit Agricole S.A.’s eight existing gender diversity networks in France, was officially launched on 29 June 2018, based on a charter signed jointly by the Cercle Potentielles and Crédit Agricole S.A.'s Executive Management in order to compound the impact of gender diversity initiatives.
 Click here to download the initial charter.

-The Group strengthened its commitments towards gender balance by signing the Financielles Charter on 16 November 2021 and adhering to the Women’s Empowerment Principles on 27 July 2022.
+The Group strengthened its commitments towards gender balance by signing the Financielles Charter on 16 November 2021.

 Gender equality index

-The gender equality index was established by the French government in 2019, in order to calculate the remuneration gaps between men and women at work.
+The good marks obtained in the gender equality index, established by the French government in 2019 to calculate remuneration gaps between men and women at work, highlight the efficiency of actions implemented within the Group.

 The information of each Group entity relating to their gender equality index is published on their website.